Alorel/alo-framework/docs/index.md

 # Running tests #

-When running PPHUnit tests be sure to use the **phpunit.php** bootstrap file from the root directory.
+When running PHPUnit tests be sure to use the **phpunit.php** bootstrap file from the root directory.
 It will make sure that all classes are loaded correctly and that the framework behaviour is altered to not interfere with the tests.
 *Please note that in PHPUNIT mode the framework does not automatically initialise the Router - you will have to run the code below to test a controller:*
 ```
 $router = new \Alo\Controller\Router();